harmindersinghnijjar/kb-blog-portfolio-mkdocs-1/docs/blog/posts/ElevenLabs_API_Voice_Options.md

 ---
-title: Available Voices from ElevenLabs API
+title: Available Voices from ElevenLabs API in November 2023
 description: Explore the diverse range of voices available from ElevenLabs API, perfect for various use cases like narration and video game character voices.
 authors: [harmindersinghnijjar]
-date: 2023-11-05
+date: 2023-11-06
 tags: [API, Text-to-Speech, ElevenLabs, Voices, Narration, Video Games]
+categories: [API, Text-to-Speech, ElevenLabs, Voices, Narration, Video Games]
 toc: true
-permalink: /projects/YouTube-clone/ElevenLabs_API_Voice_Options/
 comments: true
 ---

 ## Voice Profiles

+<a href = "https://try.elevenlabs.io/c3516gvcplb3" target = "_blank" rel = "noopener noreferrer">ElevenLabs</a> API offers a diverse range of voices, perfect for various use cases like narration and video game character voices.
+The following voice profiles are available as of November 2023:

 ### Rachel: The Articulate Narrator